Vasanthsunny/FaaSGen/README.md

 ## Monitoring

-All application functions automatically logs the metrics in redis (See `trace_generation.md`) for each request.
+All application functions automatically logs the metrics in redis (See [Trace Generation](trace_generation.md) for each request.

 ---